about

 Vanessa Bradley

-Creative Schools Coordinator
+Senior Creative Schools Specialist

 Vanessa mentors participating Creative Practitioners and manages the alignment of Creative Schools’ projects to the WA curriculum.
 Vanessa holds a Masters in Fine Art and has had an extensive career in book publishing, working at Penguin Books (London), Raincoast Books (Canada) and Fremantle Press (Perth).
 Vanessa was a creative practitioner on the Creative Schools pilot program, and loved it so much she joined the team the following year.